-The aircraft in our skies use an intricate and highly structured route network which allows them to fly safely and efficently.
+The commercial aircraft in our skies use an intricate and highly structured route network which allows them to fly safely and efficiently.

-We are the custodians of that ‘invisible infrastructure’ and support a wide variety of airspace users in conducting their flying acitvities.
+We are the custodians of that ‘invisible infrastructure’ and support them and a variety of other airspace users in their flying activities.

 We have dedicated consultancy and delivery teams that cover all aspects of air traffic management.